Air India plane crash report: Fuel switch explainer

 Now when the engine starts, it is a two-step procedure where the start selector is put on and then fuel control is put to run mode, as per the veteran pilot.

-“Then automatically a lot of things happen inside.
+“Then automatically, a lot of things happen inside.
 The engine starts running means fuel is being fed into the engine.
-And the thrust lever is at idle and the engine starts running at idle.
-Now this movement of the fuel control from cut off to run has an electronic gate because of which you have to deliberately pull the switch out and put it to run or pull it out and put it to cut off.
+The thrust lever is at idle, and the engine starts running at idle.
+This movement of the fuel control from cut off to run is controlled by an electronic gate, requiring you to switch it to run or cut off deliberately.
 That’s a safety feature,” he said.

-“Now what has happened is after rotation normally the moment the aircraft lifts off from ground there is an air ground sensor in the tyre which senses and lets the aircraft system know now I am in the air or now I am on ground.
+“Now what has happened is after rotation, normally the moment the aircraft lifts off from the ground, there is an air-ground sensor in the tyre which senses and lets the aircraft system know now I am in the air or now I am on the ground.
 So the moment it senses in the air and we see it on our instrument that the aircraft is positive climb, which is the first step, the pilot flying should say gear up.

 “And then one of the pilots asked why did you put it off and either he, the one who has noticed it or the pilot who cut it off realised oh what have I done and they have put it back to run but it was too late.”